bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 * Create a connection from Essbase 19c to ADW
 * Build dimension using ADW data
 * Load data from ADW to Essbase cube
-* View / Analyze ADW data in smart view
+* View / Analyze ADW data in Smart View
-* Drill Thru to ADW data from smartview
+* Drill through to ADW data from Smart View

 ## Required Artifacts

-* The following lab requires an Oracle Public Cloud account with an Essbase 19c Instance and corresponding access to create new Autonomous Database.
+* The following lab requires an Oracle Public Cloud account with an Essbase 19.3 instance and corresponding access to create a new Autonomous Database.
-* Smartview plugin for MS-Excel.
+*	Smart View plugin for Excel.
 *	The estimated time to complete this lab is 20 minutes.

 ##  Part 1 - Provisioning an ADW Instance